carlosedp/zio-temporal-hello/Readme.md

 docker-compose logs -f
 ```

-or use Temporalite, an "all-in-one" binary for Temporal development and testing:
+or use [Temporalite](https://github.com/temporalio/temporalite), an "all-in-one" binary for Temporal development and testing which is much lighter on resources:

 ```sh
 # Download latest version from https://github.com/temporalio/temporalite/releases/latest